ibm-cloud-docs/SecureGateway/securegateway_faq.md

 {: #server-logs}

 ### Question
-Can you retrieve error logs for the Secure Gateway server?
+Can I retrieve error level logs for the Secure Gateway server?

 ### Answer
-Error logs on the server cannot be retrieved.
+Error level logs on the server cannot be retrieved.
 Only errors that are made at the time of the request can be seen.

 ## What are the functional states of Secure Gateway?
 {: #states}